paco0x/dockerfiles/README.md

 Cloudflare API token needs read access to Zone.Zone, and write access to Zone.DNS, across all Zones.

-4. Fillin the password, domain name, cf token and cf account ID in config.ini
+4. Fillin the password, domain name, cf token and cf account ID in .env

 5. Run bootstrap.sh script, this will start up the docker containers.
 ```